T0mexX/hugo-sep/README.md

 	})
 ```

+Tests result of function 1 and function 2:

 ![](readme_images/verbose_tests_strings_alessio.png)

 &nbsp;
 ###### Coverage Results After Improvements
 Considering only these 2 functions, we went from *1/6* (*16.67%*) to *6/6* (*100%*) branches covered.
 Improving these 2 functions branch coverage concerned about passing parameter of different types.
 By defining test cases with parameter of type `string`, `Stringer` and a third different type (in our case `int`), we were able to reach all branches.

 ![](readme_images/strings_coverage_after_alessio.png)

 ![](readme_images/ToString_statement_coverage_after.png)
 ![](readme_images/Eq_statement_coverage_after.png)
 ___